Packer boys blank Wingers - Austin Daily Herald

 The Austin boys soccer team found its offense after it beat Red Wing (0-4 overall, 0-4 Big Nine) 5-0 in Red Wing Tuesday.

-The Packers (1-0-2 overall, 1-0-1 Big Nine) had scored just one goal in their first two games combined.
+The Packers (1-0-2 overall, 1-0-1 Big Nine) had previously scored just one goal in their first two games combined.

 Joel Thwang scored twice for Austin, while Tu Reh, Aidan Martinez and Poe Reh each had one goal.